This Is My Story...

 But, before I begin to tell you of all the miracles, let me share this epiphany moment…

-One day in 2012, I suddenly realized all of the places I had ever worked in my life were simply a training ground that brought me to where I am today as a wealth coach and spiritual entrepreneur.
+One day in 2012, I suddenly realized all of the places I had ever worked in my life were simply a training ground that brought me to where I am today as a Success Coach.
 As I stopped and thought about that and began connecting the dots, I began to see why I was at each job and how I took those skills and applied it to what I’m doing today.
 It was suddenly crystal clear I had been building my dream from the onset!
 Life is certainly a beautiful dance and has a way of continuously evolving.

 As all of these memories flooded my mind like a fine fragrance wafting through the air, I remember going back as far as my elementary years and recalling a particular day when I skipped school when I was just 10 years old!
 I can't believe the tenacity I had at such a young age!
 I had a deep yearning to stay home and play office one day.
 The fire burning within me at the time left quite an imprint on my life.
 I was so passionate about what I was doing that I pretended I was CEO of my own company.